 Alternatives to hysterectomy

-La hysterectomy it's a surgery complex that is not without complications.
+La hysterectomy it is surgery complex that is not without complications.
 Depending on the cause that indicates it, there may be alternatives to this procedure.
 The gynecologist can inform the patient about other less invasive techniques that could replace hysterectomy depending on each case.

 These less invasive procedures include: